functionjs/hello-world/README.md

 # hello-world
-that is the test repo 11
+That is the branch of test repo 11
+That branch was written by me to test developing capabilities of git for functionjs project